Kegbot/kegbot-server/docs/source/user-guide/introduction/overview.rst

 Bug reports
 ^^^^^^^^^^^

-Please visit the `Kegbot Bugs Database
+Please visit the `Kegbot Bugs Database <http://b.kegbot.org/>`_ at Github to browse and report bugs.
-<http://code.google.com/p/kegbot/issues/list>`_ at our Google Code site to
-browse and report bugs.
 In addition to problem reports, we welcome patches and improvements to the Kegbot code.

 IRC